 That’s why enlisting employee feedback is the next innovative technique you should explore for an optimal staff onboarding process.

-2. Encourage a High Feedback Environment during Employee Training
+2. Why a High Feedback Environment Is Crucial for Creating Innovative Training Ideas

 Whether you plan to onboard employees through online courses, group projects, or individual training, make feedback an essential step of each staff training session.

-Not only will this require employees to participate more actively in their onboarding process role, but it will build the foundation for the relationship they form with their tasks and with your company.
+Not only will this require employees to participate more actively in their onboarding process role but it will also build the foundation for the relationship they form with their tasks and with your company.

 Take the Finnish mobile gaming giant Supercell, for instance.
 With less than 300 employees, they still achieved a revenue of $2.3 billion in 2016.
-By building a company culture making employees the focal point of success and prioritizing employee engagement during onboarding, Supercell defined their own fruitful feedback environment.
+By building a company culture that makes employees the focal point of success and prioritizes employee engagement during onboarding, Supercell defined their own fruitful feedback environment.

-In a recent interview on tech.eu, Supercell CEO Ilkka Paananen said “[The co-founders] talked about trying to run the company like a sports team.
+In a recent interview on Venturebeat, Supercell CEO Ilkka Paananen said, “[The co-founders] talked about trying to run the company like a sports team.
 We believed the game developers, not the leaders, should be the superstars.”

-Not only is it important that employees offer feedback throughout training sessions, it’s crucial that you provide feedback throughout the entire process, too.
+Not only is it important that employees offer feedback throughout training sessions but it’s also crucial that you provide feedback throughout the entire process, too.